CGJennings/se3docs/docs/install-win.md

 One of Windows 7 SP1, Windows 8, Windows 10

-At least 2 GB of RAM are recommended.
+At least 2 GB of RAM recommended.

 A 64-bit processor (and 64-bit version of Windows) are recommended.